theelims/ESP32-sveltekit/README.md

 ### :airplane: OTA Upgrade Service

-The framework can provide two different channels for Over-the-Air updates.
-Either an Arduino OTA port for updates directly from the IDE.
-Or by uploading a \*.bin file from the web interface.
+The framework can provide three different channels for Over-the-Air updates.
+Either an ArduinoOTA port for updates directly from the IDE, by uploading a \*.bin file from the web interface.
+Or by pulling a firmware image from an update server.
+This is implemented with the github release page as an example.

 ### :building_construction: Automated Build Chain